Emergency Broadcast System: Mid-test announcement

+Some stations began their tests with this first part of the announcement, then proceeded to the Attention Signal, and then continued with the second part of the announcement described below.

-There were several variations for the second half of the statement.
+There were a number of variations for the second half of the statement.
 During the system's early days, stations other than the designated primary station for an operational area were required to shut down in the event of an emergency (reminiscent of the CONELRAD days), and the message was a variation of: